Favorable conditions for heavy element nucleosynthesis in rotating proto-magnetar winds: Discussion and conclusions

 In our evolutionary models using the \cite{Vartanyan2023} cooling model, we find an asymptotic $Y_{\rm e}>0.5$ throughout the evolution.
 If the PNS wind is proton-rich, $p-$nuclei can be produced (e.g., \citealt{Pruet2006}).
 By artificially increasing the entropy by a factor of $2-3$ over their baseline outflow entropy of $55-77$\,$\rm k_B \ baryon^{-1}$, \cite{Pruet2006} find that the nucleosynthesis can extend until $A\approx 170$.
 They find that even some $r-$process nuclei can be produced in proton-rich winds.
 These conditions are satisfied in our evolutionary models for a polar magnetic field strength $B_0=10^{15}$\,G, and even a modest $B_0=5\times 10^{14}$\,G, suggesting that PNS winds may be a source of $p-$nuclei.

 Although $Y_{\rm e}>0.5$ in our evolutionary models does not favor $r-$process, we provide estimates for the $r-$process element yields assuming that the distribution of $\dot{M}$ as a function of entropy and $\zeta$ would be roughly the same even for asymptotic $Y_{\rm e}<0.5$ in these simulations.
-Under this assumption, we can estimate using the values in Table \ref{table1} that a magnetar ejects $\sim 3.5\times 10^{-6}$\,M$_{\odot}$ of material with $\zeta \ge \zeta_{\rm crit}$ through the $T=0.5$\,MeV surface in 10\,s during the cooling phase at $B_0=10^{15}$\,G. At $B_0=5\times 10^{14}$\,G, we estimate that $\sim 2.5\times 10^{-8}$\,M$_{\odot}$ of material with $\zeta \ge \zeta_{\rm crit}$ is ejected through the $T=0.5$\,MeV surface in 14\,s.
-As mentioned above, we expect higher values of $\dot{M}$ with $\zeta \ge \zeta_{\rm crit}$ at $T<0.5$\,MeV.
-For example, we find that $\sim 2\times 10^{-7}$\,M$_{\odot}$ of material satisfies the $\zeta \ge \zeta_{\rm crit}$ condition at $T=0.2$\,MeV (the estimate at 0.2\,MeV may not be accurate due to the approximations to the EOS).
+Under this assumption, we can estimate using the values in Table \ref{table1} that a magnetar ejects $\sim 1-4\times 10^{-7}$\,M$_{\odot}$ of material with $\zeta \ge \zeta_{\rm crit}$ through the $T=0.5$\,MeV surface in 10\,s during the cooling phase at $B_0=10^{15}$\,G. As mentioned above, we can expect higher values of $\dot{M}$ with $\zeta \ge \zeta_{\rm crit}$ if we consider wind material at all temperatures.
+For example, we find that $\sim 6\times 10^{-7}$\,M$_{\odot}$ of material satisfies the $\zeta \ge \zeta_{\rm crit}$ condition at $T=0.2$\,MeV in the first 10\,s of evolution at $B_0=10^{15}$\,G starting from an initial spin period of 20\,ms (the estimate at 0.2\,MeV may not be accurate due to the approximations to the EOS).
 These estimates suggests that magnetars with $B_0\lesssim 10^{15}$\,G cannot account for the entire $r-$process budget of the Galaxy, during the cooling phases explored in these models.
 As shown in all the evolutionary models, the entropy in plasmoids increases as the neutrino luminosities decrease, and we can expect more favorable nucleosynthesis conditions at lower luminosities.
 Detailed evaluation throughout the PNS cooling phase with tracer particles is required to assess the nucleosynthetic yields, which will be our focus in a future work.